Advanced Parameters#

 code

-The caption appears at the bottom of the table by default (except in Jupyter Book).
-This is governed by caption-side:bottom in the style option.
+The caption appears at the bottom of the table by default: this is governed by caption-side:bottom in the style option (but for some reason this is not effective in Jupyter Book 😕).

 Table layout#